nelsonbazikyan/Churn-Analysis/README.md

 # Churn-Analysis

 An analysis of customer churn using XGBoost, as well as a concise presentation outlining the model's results in a business context and potential solutions/next steps.
+Company renamed "PowerCo" for confidentiality.